greg-raven/Impeachment-Chronicles/_posts/2024-03-21-cohen-perjury.md

 Cohen, who has tried three times before to lift the supervision set to end in November, told the judge that there has been a "substantial change in circumstances" since he testified against Trump in October 2023.

-"In short, there was ‘a substantial change in circumstances’ between Cohen’s third failed application and this, his fourth," U.S. District Judge Jesse M. Furman wrote Wednesday, per CNN.
-"But that change — his October 2023 testimony, which was either perjurious or confirms that he committed perjury before this Court — makes plain that Cohen should be required to serve out the remainder of his supervised release term."
+"In short, there was 'a substantial change in circumstances' between Cohen's third failed application and this, his fourth," U.S. District Judge Jesse M. Furman wrote Wednesday, per CNN.
+"But that change --- his October 2023 testimony, which was either perjurious or confirms that he committed perjury before this Court --- makes plain that Cohen should be required to serve out the remainder of his supervised release term."

 Cohen testified last fall that he falsely pleaded guilty to tax evasion in 2018 before Judge William Pauley.